wasmac/music-to-spectograms/README.md

 Change **pop1_path** in code to apropriate for your setup.
 Audio file should be in **.wav** format.
+Adjust the yaml config file to your needs.
 Start the program to see the outputs.